eggnaube/PHP-Benchmark/README.markdown

 * [Known issues](https://github.com/Philipp15b/PHP-Benchmark/issues/labels/UI "Known issues")

 ## PHP Benchmark class
 This is the core of the PHP Benchmark Script.
-It contains the tests and some functions to do them.
+It contains the tests and the logic to run them.

 To use this class, create an instance of the `PHP_Benchmark` class and you can use the following methods:

-* `doTests()`: do all 7 tests and return their results in an array.
+* `doTests()`: Does all 7 tests and returns their results in a (numeric) array.
 * `test1()`: String operations test
 * `test2()`: Encryption and hashes test
 * `test3()`: Date functions and calculations test